rohithpeddi3/work/ldocs/java8.md

     }
   }
 ```
 - INTENTION - run that simple one line (But we constructed an object by wrapping that line in it to execute)
+- This code is fairly hard to read because it obscures the programmers intent.

 ```java
   public class Sample {